Ethkoh/DataCamp/README.md

 # DataCamp
 These are courses that I have completed.
-Keeping a record and also practicing using github.
+Keeping a record and also practice using github.

 Cheat Sheets: https://www.datacamp.com/community/data-science-cheatsheets